-Kate P barely remembers her parents.
-Heck, she doesn’t even remember her last name; only the letter P. Mostly she remembers the night her parents disappeared, when her mother gave her a cherished locket, told her to take care of her younger brother and sister, and promised to return someday.
+Kate P. barely remembers her parents.
+Heck, she doesn’t even remember her last name – only the letter P. Mostly she remembers the night her parents disappeared, when her mother gave her a cherished locket, told her to take care of her younger brother and sister, and promised to return someday.
 Since then, Kate, Michael, and Emma have spent ten years moving from one orphanage to another, never getting adopted, and never settling down for long.
-After the head of the Edgar Allan Poe Home for Hopeless and Incorrigible Orphans reaches the end of her patience with them, the P children are sent to a remote orphanage in far upstate New York.
-So remote, and so far upstate, that even at the end of the dock where a boat is supposed to pick them up, nobody seems to know where it is.
-The orphanage turns out to be a seedy mansion overlooking a miserable village where everything seems blighted, and where there have been no children for the past fifteen years.
+After the head of the Edgar Allan Poe Home for Hopeless and Incorrigible Orphans reaches the end of her patience with them, the P. children are sent to a remote orphanage in far upstate New York., so remote and far upstate that even at the end of the dock where a boat is supposed to pick them up, nobody seems to know where it is.
+The orphanage turns out to be a seedy mansion overlooking a miserable village where everything seems blighted and where there have been no children for the past 15 years.
 This is due to a certain tragedy that no one wants to discuss.
 There almost seems to be a curse about the place.
 Naturally, Kate and her siblings are the only orphans.
 Could it get any worse than this?

 Well, yes, actually.
 While exploring the building, in the hope of getting lost less often and avoiding the wrath of the sarcastic housekeeper, the children discover a secret room that seems to appear by magic.
 In that room they find a book bound in green leather, whose pages appear to be blank.
 But there is something mysterious and powerful about this book.
 It reaches out and grabs Kate somehow.
 She starts having visions of strange places and dreadful times.
 And then, quite by accident, she and Michael and Emma learn that they can use the book to travel through time.
 Fifteen years in the past they find the adjacent town a very different place.
 The castle they live in belongs, in that time, to a beautiful but evil sorceress called the Countess, who has enslaved the whole town by taking all the children hostage.
 She commands an army of zombie-like monsters that the children call Screechers—their grown-up name is the equally creepy Morum Cadi—and she seems determined to find an object of terrifying power that has been lost for thousands of years.
 And—oops!—that object turns out to be the very book the P kids have found.